rexposadas/art/README.md

 # Quick start

-`go build -o ./art && art circles`
+`go build -o ./art && art samples`

-That creates a `circles.png` file in the current directory.
-That looks something like this:
+That creates directory called "output" with art you just generated.

+If you are on a mac you can open the files with `open output/*.png`

 <show image of the call>